Does Calcium Hardness Increaser Expire? Storage Tips

 Do calcium hardness increaser chemicals have an expiration date?

-I've got some calcium chloride powder that I bought last season to raise my pool's calcium hardness levels.
+Since I'm standing in my garage staring at this container of calcium chloride powder from last season, I'm wondering if this stuff actually goes bad or if I can still use it to raise my pool's calcium hardness levels.
 It's been sitting in my garage through the winter in the original container.
 I'm getting ready to open the pool again and wondering if this stuff goes bad over time?
 The container doesn't have a clear expiration date on it.
 Should I be concerned about using year-old calcium hardness increaser, or does it stay good indefinitely?
 I'd rather not waste money buying new chemicals if the old stuff is still effective.

 Quick Answer